Ramadan Fasting Reduces Blood Pressure, Cholesterol, and Blood Sugar: What the Research Shows

 - Body weight and BMI both declined.

-- Waist circumference was reduced, suggesting fat was preferentially lost rather than lean mass.
+- Waist circumference reduced, suggesting preferential fat loss rather than lean mass loss.

 What Did Not Worsen

-- Lean body mass was preserved — consistent with findings from other intermittent fasting studies showing that a 12–15 hour fasting window does not cause muscle breakdown in healthy adults.
+- Lean body mass was preserved — consistent with other intermittent fasting research showing that a 12–15 hour daily fasting window does not cause muscle breakdown in healthy adults.

-- No serious adverse events were reported in the healthy adult group.
+- No serious adverse events were reported in the healthy adult participants.

 What the Researchers Concluded

-The researchers concluded that one month of Ramadan intermittent fasting produced significant improvements in major cardiovascular risk factors — including blood pressure, LDL cholesterol, triglycerides, and fasting blood glucose — in healthy adults, without adverse effects on body composition.
-They noted that the changes partially reversed in the three weeks after Ramadan ended, suggesting that the metabolic benefits were at least partly dependent on maintaining the fasting pattern.
+The researchers concluded that one month of Ramadan intermittent fasting produced significant improvements in major cardiovascular risk factors — including blood pressure, LDL cholesterol, triglycerides, and fasting blood glucose — in healthy adults, without adverse effects on lean body mass.
+They noted that several of the changes partially reversed in the three weeks after Ramadan ended, suggesting the metabolic benefits were at least partly dependent on maintaining the fasting pattern.

 What This Means If You Fast

 - Blood pressure responds to fasting within weeks.
 A single month of daily fasting produced measurable blood pressure reductions.
-For people with mildly elevated blood pressure, regular intermittent fasting may be a useful complementary approach — though always discuss with a doctor if you take medication.
+For people with mildly elevated blood pressure, regular intermittent fasting may offer a meaningful complementary approach alongside medical care.

-- Daily fasting windows of 12–15 hours are enough to move metabolic markers.
-Ramadan fasting is not extreme — the eating window is typically 9–12 hours.
-This is comparable to a 14:10 or 16:8 intermittent fasting protocol, suggesting similar benefits are accessible to non-Ramadan practitioners.
+- Daily fasting windows of 12–15 hours are enough to shift metabolic markers.
+Ramadan fasting is comparable to a 14:10 or 16:8 protocol — these are accessible to anyone, not just Ramadan observers.

 Study Limitations

-- Participants were healthy adults without major chronic disease, so findings may not apply equally to people with cardiovascular conditions or on medication.
+- Healthy adults only — findings may not apply equally to people with cardiovascular disease or on medication.

-- Self-reported dietary intake was used for some measures, introducing potential recall bias.
+- Self-reported dietary intake introduces potential recall bias.

-- The study was conducted in Iran, so dietary composition during the eating windows may differ from Western populations.
+- Conducted in Iran — dietary composition during eating windows may differ from other populations.

-- Relatively small sample size of 82 participants limits generalisability.
+- Relatively small sample of 82 participants limits generalisability.

 Source